What is Data-Driven Advertising?

 The EDAA supports EASA’s tried and tested Cross-Border-Complaints mechanism to ensure that consumers are able to register a complaint about a company’s Data-Driven Advertising (or OBA) practices to their national SRO in their own language.
 Where relevant (actionable), complaints are then transferred to the national SRO in the company’s “Country of Origin”.
 The competent SRO then handles the complaint, which includes investigation and sanctions (where appropriate).
 The outcome is communicated to the SRO in the country of the consumer, which is then able to inform the consumer of the resulting actions of their complaint.

 This coherent and consistent approach provides real benefit for both consumers and business and is an example of a functional European Digital Single Market initiative.

-The following SRO’s cover over 390 million of the 500 million people in Europe:
+The following SRO’s cover nearly 400 of the 500+ million people in Europe: